Parent to Your Child’s Strengths in Order to Address Weaknesses

 Neat – Perfectionist, inflexible, unwilling to share

-Identifying positive qualities misused will not only encourage you as a parent but it helps you develop a strategy for training.
+Identifying positive qualities misused will not only encourage you as a parent but it helps you develop a strategy for training vs correction.
 One father told us this story, “I used to get so irritated by my son’s inflexibility.
 If I didn’t give him warning before some kind of change he’d get upset.
 But one day I was talking to another father who was frustrated that his son’s room was always messy.
 I mentioned that we don’t have that problem in our home.
 My friend was shocked and told me how blessed I am to have a son who is neat.
 It was then that I realized that my son’s neatness and his inability to be flexible come from the same character strength.
 He likes order and when things aren’t in order he has a hard time.

 This Makes Your Parenting More Positive